GITA-2112/Boston_House_Price_Prediction/README.md

 ![image](https://github.com/GITA-2112/Boston_House_Price_Prediction/assets/135007275/331ac9b0-03e7-4017-88fc-63054d97065f)

 ## Background Story
+Purchasing a house,  one of the most significant decisions of your life.
+It's a decision that will shape your family's future, influence your daily life, and have financial implications for years to come.
+But in the ever-evolving real estate market, how do you determine the right price for a property?
+This is where the science and art of predicting house prices become crucial.

 ## Objective
 In a world where real estate transactions are more than just financial transactions – they're life-altering events – the ability to predict house prices accurately takes on paramount importance.
 Let's delve into why this prediction is so crucial and explore the compelling reasons behind its urgency :